AlexandraEL9/course-notes/Week-2and3/Jacascript-notes.md

 ### Functions with Parameters:
 Sometimes a function needs specific info to perform a task.
 Parameters act like variables
+Parameters are like input variables you pass into a function so it can work with different values each time it's called.
 ```js
 function greet(name) {
   return `Hello, ${name}!`;